 I’m relatively new to watercolour painting.
 I’ve been teaching myself to draw and to paint since last September, and as it’s completely new to me and I knew nothing about art supplies to begin with, it’s been a steep learning curve.
 I have been vegan since October 2005 and my veganism influences not just what I eat, but what I wear, the cosmetics and household products I buy and use, and any products I use for work and my hobbies.
-Whilst the environmental benefits of being vegan are important to me and my academic background is in environmental science, I am vegan for animal welfare reasons first and foremost.
+Whilst the environmental benefits of being vegan are important to me I am vegan for animal welfare reasons first and foremost.

 Recently I’ve been trying to teach myself how to draw and paint.
 I’ve always thought that it’s something I can’t do, but I’m trying to break down some of my long-held beliefs and prove myself wrong.
 I have so many ideas in my head that I wish I could put to paper, and I finally got fed up with not knowing how.

 My problem in the past has always been that I’ve tried to draw by eye, and my proportions always come out wrong.
 I remember an art class when I was about nine or ten, and being tasked with copying a photo of a blue tit perched on a beer can.
 I was so frustrated, because I didn’t know where to start or how to do it.

 Rather than approach drawing as I’ve always approached drawing, I’ve started following the circles and lines method of drawing animals, and it seems to be helping.
 Here are a couple of my early sketches.